jverzani/PolynomialFactors.jl/README.md

 ```

-For some problems, big integers are necessary:
+For some problems, big integers are necessary to express the problem:

 ```
 julia> x = variable(BigInt)